WGBH-MLA/AAPB2/app/views/exhibits/native-narratives/contemporary-news.md

 Beginning in the 1970s, Native communities continued this tradition in the form of Native owned and operated radio stations, such as [KYUK-AM](https://americanarchive.org/participating-orgs/1703) in Bethel, Alaska, and [KWSO-FM](https://americanarchive.org/participating-orgs/4502) in Warm Springs, Oregon.
 These outlets are discussed in the section, "[Visual Sovereignty: Native-Created Public Media](/exhibits/native-narratives/visual-sovereignty)."

 The AAPB holds more than 30 episodes of [*National Native News*](https://americanarchive.org/catalog?f%5Bcontributing_organizations%5D%5B%5D=Koahnic+Broadcast+Corporation+%28AK%29&f%5Baccess_types%5D%5B%5D=online), a daily news program that highlights Native perspectives on events affecting Native communities.
-The series, which began airing in 1987, is now distributed to more than 400 radio stations through Native Voice One, a division of Koahnic Broadcast Corporation (KBC).[<sup>58</sup>](/exhibits/native-narratives/notes#58)
+The series, which began in the 1980s, is now distributed to more than 400 radio stations through Native Voice One, a division of Koahnic Broadcast Corporation (KBC).[<sup>58</sup>](/exhibits/native-narratives/notes#58)

 The program represents an important milestone in Native-created media, as it marked the first time that Native Americans across the country could hear programming that reflected important issues and events within their communities.
-Former host Gary Fife states that the show provides "real stories of Native America" because "the old beads-and-feathers story [presented in white media] just isn’t enough anymore."[<sup>59</sup>](/exhibits/native-narratives/notes#59) KBC also produces *Native America Calling*, a popular news program out of Alaska that brings listeners together "in a thought-provoking national conversation about issues specific to Native communities."[<sup>60</sup>](/exhibits/native-narratives/notes#60)
+Former host Gary Fife (Muscogee and Cherokee) states that the show provides "real stories of Native America" because "the old beads-and-feathers story [presented in white media] just isn’t enough anymore."[<sup>59</sup>](/exhibits/native-narratives/notes#59) KBC also produces *Native America Calling*, a popular news program out of Alaska that brings listeners together "in a thought-provoking national conversation about issues specific to Native communities."[<sup>60</sup>](/exhibits/native-narratives/notes#60)

 <table class="exhibit-image">
 <caption align="bottom" class="exhibit-caption">Native America Calling</caption>